inoi/trombi/doc/python-api.rst

       should always check for *None* before checking the *error* attribute of the result object.

+   .. method:: get_attachment(doc_id, attachment_name, callback)

+      Load the attachment *attachment_name* of the document *doc_id*.
+      On success, *callback* is called with the raw attachment data.
+      If the given document or attachment is not found, *callback* is called with *None* as an argument.
+On other errors, *callback* is called with a :class:`TrombiErrorResponse` object as an argument.

    .. method:: delete(doc, callback)

       Deletes a document in database. *doc* has to be a